CodingSorcerer/Desktop-Open-Test/README.md

-This does not function properly on KDE Plasma.
-It opens all files in firefox and not in the prefered application.
+This program tests the open function on a resource jpg.